7th Guards Rocket Division: History

-On August 16, 1961, Division Captain of the 3rd rank L.S.
-Shvygin conducted the first launch of the R-5 missile (8K51) in the history of the division at the Kapustin Yar range and received a rating of "good."
-In December 1962, the combat crew of the first division of one of the missile regiments (unit 14264) conducted the first standard launch of the R-16 missile (8K64) for the division at the Baikonur range.
+On 16 August 1961, Division Captain 3rd rank L. S. Shvygin conducted the division's first R-5 (8K51) missile launch at the Kapustin Yar test site and received a rating of "good."
+In December 1962, the combat crew of the first division of one of the missile regiments (unit 14264) conducted the first standard launch of the R-16 missile (8K64) for the division at the Baikonur test site.

-On February 11, 1963, the first division (BSP-12) went on combat duty (BD) with two R-16s with ground launchers.
-In total, six divisions (BSP) went on BD in 1963-1964, four with ground launchers and two with silo launchers.
+On 11 February 1963, the first division (BSP-12) entered combat duty with two R-16s with ground-based launchers.
+In total, six divisions (BSP) entered combat duty in 1963-1964: four with ground-based launchers and two with silo-based launchers.

-On May 24, 1963, shortly after the end of the Cuban Missile Crisis, in an atmosphere of the strictest secrecy, the division was visited by N.S.
-Khrushchev, Cuban leader Fidel Castro, Marshal of the Soviet Union R.Ya.
-Malinovsky, and Marshal of the Soviet Union N.I.
-Krylov, the Commander-in-Chief of the Strategic Rocket Forces.
-Khrushchev introduced Castro to the new R-16 missile.
+On 24 May 1963, shortly after the end of the Cuban Missile Crisis, in an atmosphere of the strictest secrecy, the division was visited by First Secretary Nikita Khrushchev, Cuban Prime Minister Fidel Castro, and Marshals of the Soviet Union Rodion Malinovsky and Nikolai Krylov.
+Khrushchev showed Castro the new R-16 missile.

-On March 20, 1964, the division was incorporated into the 3rd Separate Guards Rocket Corps with R-16 missiles (8K64).
-In June 1964, missile regiments were established based on the division: military units 14264, 07382, 12408, 14474, 57388, 74201, 14420, and 68528.
-The combat duty positions of the regiments were located near the borders of the Tver and Novgorod regions.
+On 20 March 1964, the division was incorporated into the 3rd Separate Guards Missile Corps with R-16 missiles (8K64).
+In June 1964, R-16 missile regiments were formed on the basis of the division: military units 14264, 07382, 12408, 14474, 57388, 74201, 14420, and 68528.
+The combat duty positions of the regiments were located near the borders of the Tver and Novgorod Oblasts.

-From 1965, the division began preparing for the construction of missile complexes of a new generation with individual launchers (OS).
-In accordance with the General Staff directive of March 31, 1966, six missile regiments "OS" with UR-100 missiles (8K84) were formed.
-In 1967, the first "OS" regiment, military unit __, went on combat duty.
+From 1965, the division began preparing for the construction of a new generation of missile systems with individual launch silos.
+In accordance with the General Staff directive dated 31 March 1966, six new missile regiments with UR-100 missiles (8K84) were formed.
+In 1967, the first of these regiments went on combat duty.

-On November 1, 1967, the division was awarded the commemorative Banner of the Central Committee of the CPSU, the Presidium of the Supreme Soviet of the USSR, and the Council of Ministers of the USSR for successes in military work on the occasion of the 50th anniversary of the Great October Socialist Revolution.
+On 1 November 1967, the division was awarded the Commemorative Banner of the Central Committee of the CPSU, the Presidium of the Supreme Soviet of the USSR, and the Council of Ministers of the USSR for success in military labor in honor of the 50th anniversary of the October Revolution.

-From April 1970 to June 30, 1990, the division was part of the 50th Rocket Army (in Smolensk).
-In April 1970, five more regiments began rearming with the UR-100 missile complex.
+From April 1970 to 30 June 1990, the division was part of the 50th Rocket Army in Smolensk.
+In April 1970, five more regiments began rearming with the UR-100 missile system.